penibelst/jekyll-compress-html/README.md

 ## Reasons

 The main reason for that layout is to get rid of whitespaces.
+Check out *[Fighting the Space Between Inline Block Elements][3]* for better understanding.
 Size reduction is a welcome gain.

 [0]: http://jekyllrb.com/
 [1]: http://www.w3.org/TR/html5/
 [2]: http://docs.shopify.com/themes/liquid-basics
+[3]: css-tricks.com/fighting-the-space-between-inline-block-elements/